xichensf/magical/README.md

 ## MAGICAL input

 MAGICAL only requires gene symbols, peak coordinates, read count and cell meta information including cell type, sample/subject ID and sample group/condition.
 These information are very fundamental and can be easily obtained from any single cell multioimc dataset.
-We provide [Multiomics_input_for_MAGICAL.R](https://github.com/xichensf/magical/blob/main/Multiomics_input_for_MAGICAL.R) to demo how to extra the necessary input files from the single cell multiomics data for use with MAGICAL.
+We provide a script [Multiomics_input_for_MAGICAL.R](https://github.com/xichensf/magical/blob/main/Multiomics_input_for_MAGICAL.R) to show how to prepare the necessary input files from the single cell multiomics data for use with MAGICAL.
 The script includes code to extract needed information from Seurat processed scRNA-seq data and ArchR or Signac processed scATAC-seq data.

 #### **Cell type**